sirtimid/simple-wp-theme/README.md

 Developing
 ------------

-Watch the change of .scss files and build the .css
+Watch the change of *.scss, *.js files and build the .css

 ```bash
 $ grunt watch